-Design Ob jec ctive s
+Design Objectives

 1.1 Demolition

-1.1.1 Applications for the full demolition of the façade of dwellings will not be
+1.1.1 Applications for the full demolition of the façade of dwellings will not be supported.

-- 1.1.1 Applications for the full demolition of the façade of dwellings will not be supported. - 1.1.2 The removal of original character features from a contributing dwelling which, are visible from the street will not be supported.
+1.1.2 The removal of original character features from a contributing dwelling which, are visible from the street will not be supported.
 Where original character features have been removed from dwellings, they should be reinstated where possible.